Another Accident On Dangerous Road In Gainesville

 A car driving off the road into a swamp may seem like interesting news to most, however, authorities in Gainesville have heard this one before.
 The Gainesville Sun report also stated that “several” vehicles drove off either I-75 or U.S. 441 into the waters of Paynes Prairie in the last two years.
 Three people did not survive as their vehicles became submerged in the swamp water.
 In addition, the dark water is dangerous in itself, and motorists stuck in the swamp may not survive if they tried to swim out on their own.

 After numerous accidents and three deaths, one glaring question exists: why has the government not taken action to address the dangers of this area of road?
 While officials previously suggested that the town should install guard rails to keep cars from leaving the road, the district office of the Florida Department of Transportation (FDOT) only recently sent a funding request to the Tallahassee headquarters.
 A spokesperson said it could take two months for a decision and they “don’t know” where funding might come from.
+If you suffered injuries in a crash, please call one of our Gainesville dangerous road accident attorneys at 800-373-8000 or contact us online for a free consultation today.

 Injuries Due to Dangerous Roads